 “They tend to lag a little bit behind the rate cuts,” Levine says.
 “They’re sensitive to those changes, but not to the same degree.
 If the Fed picks up 1 percent, you don’t see insurers’ portfolios pick up right away.
 It takes a number of years for rates to cycle through that portfolio.”

 2. Yields on savings accounts, CDs generally fall

 Retirees who are taking advantage of payouts from their high-yield savings accounts could soon see their yields reduced.

-Certificates of deposits (CDs) are also impacted by a Fed rate cut.
+Certificates of deposit (CDs) are also impacted by a Fed rate cut.
 Many retirees have historically chosen to keep a large percentage of their cash in CDs, an investment seen as a “safe” option.
 But in a lower rate environment, it might make those returns less attractive.

 Many retirees “look at their parents and grandparents, who said, when I get to retirement, I’m going to park my money in safe things like CDs and earn an interest rate and be able to live off of that,” Levine says.
 “Clearly, today that’s not going to work.”

 Even though yields on CDs have been decreasing since last year, savers can still get around 2 percent annual percentage yield (APY) on a one-year CD at some online banks.
 Consider locking in your rates now, or laddering your portfolio.

 “If you’re a retiree who is flipping CDs every 6 to 9 months, CD rates will change,” says Paul Schatz, president and chief investment officer of Heritage Capital.
 “But they pretty much get priced in as the market prices in a rate cut.”